 We also got lost and found ourselves staring at two army officers trying to guard a checkpoint in Solang valley.
 This meant that by the time we crossed Rohtang Pass, it was past 4 PM.
 It is here at Gramphu that the road diverts into two.

-Don’t be a fool and forget to download an offline map of your route!!
+Don’t be a fool and forget to download an offline map of your route for your Spiti Trip!!

 This is one of the smartest things we managed to do.
 We had a downloaded offline map of the route on two different phones.
 None of our SIMs worked post-Rohtang Pass and we were completely offline till we got back the next day.
 None of the major networks work and even if someone tells you that BSNL will work, please tell them that BSNL will work only if you have a SIM that you purchased in Himachal Pradesh.